 Magazine and Newspaper Service.
 Discontinue print magazine and newspaper services throughout the property.

 Laundry.
-Change all bed linen and laundry daily and wash at a high temperature and in accordance with CDC guidelines.
+Wash linens (towels and sheets) at a high temperature and in accordance with CDC guidelines.
 Bag dirty linen in the guest room to eliminate excess contact while being transported to the laundry facility.
 Guest laundry and dry-cleaning services should be available using contactless pick-up and delivery protocols.

 Beach/Pool Lounge Chairs.
 Space out chaise lounge chairs with appropriate physical distancing.